-There are two parts to the Redi/GM parameterization of geostrophic eddies.
-The first, the Redi scheme [Red82], aims to mix tracer properties along isentropes (neutral surfaces) by means of a diffusion operator oriented along the local isentropic surface.
-The second part, GM [GM90][GWMM95], adiabatically re-arranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.
+There are two parts to the Redi/GM subgrid-scale parameterization of geostrophic eddies.
+The first, the Redi scheme (Redi 1982 [Red82]), aims to mix tracer properties along isentropes (neutral surfaces) by means of a diffusion operator oriented along the local isentropic surface.
+The second part, GM (Gent and McWiliams 1990 [GM90], Gent et al. 1995 [GWMM95]), adiabatically rearranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.